 Building a local area network (LAN) topology can be make-or-break for your business, as you want to set up a resilient, secure, and easy-to-maintain topology.
 There are several different types of network topology and all are suitable for different purposes, depending on the overall network size and your objectives.

-What is Bus Topology?
+What Is Bus Topology?

-Pros of Bus Topology
+Advantages of Bus Topology

-Cons of Bus Topology
+Disadvantages of Bus Topology

-What is Ring Topology?
+What Is Ring Topology?
+Single vs. Dual

 Ring topology is where nodes are arranged in a circle (or ring).
 The data can travel through the ring network in either one direction or both directions, with each device having exactly two neighbors.